jim-collier/x9git/README.md

 - By acknowledging that (arguably) some 90% of Git's complexity is devoted to covering about 10% of edge use-cases, and purposely ignoring most of them.
 (That is to say, not pretending they never happen - just not trying to be the tool to solve them if and when they arise.)

-- Commands are oriented around *goals* (e.g. "what do I want to happen with these changes?"), rather than a series of *administrative tasks*.
+- By orienting commands around *goals* (e.g. "what do I want to happen with these changes?"), rather than around a series of *administrative tasks*.

 	- It's a subtle but important distinction.

-	- And it means that Gitsby commands don't map 1:1 with Git commands - but do line up with many common real-world "best practice" use cases of Git (as series of multiple commands at a time with brief human decisions made in between them).
+	- And it means that Gitsby commands don't map 1:1 with Git commands - but do line up with many common real-world "best practice" use cases of Git (as a series of multiple commands at a time, with brief human decisions made in between them).

 ## Compatibility